 I can tell you how 99% of the articles on squats and deadlifts start – “Squats and deadlifts are amazing compound exercises that pack on muscle mass like nothing else.
 To grow like a weed, you must do them.
 If you don’t, you are a pussy.”

 As a person who’s done a fair amount of squatting and deadlifting, my instant response is: “Yeah, right!”

 I am almost sorry to inform you, but the deadlift is just an exercise, nothing more.
 You can achieve similar results in terms of strength and muscle by implementing other movements.

 Can you build a big back without deadlifts?
 Certainly.

 Can you build a strong posterior chain with deadlifts?
 Certainly.

 Can you build a strong lower back without deadlifts?
 Certainly.

 Will the deadlift help you overcome the limitations of natural bodybuilding?
+No, unfortunately.

 In conclusion, deadlifts are not obligatory.
-If you like them do, them.
+If you like them, do them.
 If you don’t, do other exercises.
-However, no matter who you’re, you will benefit from knowing how to deadlift properly.
-Nobody says you should marry the lift, but being able to execute it correctly will be beneficial for your gym career.
+However, you will benefit greatly from learning how to deadlift properly.
+Nobody says that you should marry the lift, but knowing how to execute it correctly will be beneficial to your gym career.
 Don’t be scared and take the chance.
 Once you have a base, do whatever you want.
-As they say: Learn the rules to break them properly.
+As they say – “Learn the rules to break them properly.”